raquo/Airstream/README.md

 ---

-Note: until Airstream 15, Signal only fired an event when its next value was different from its current value.
+Note: before Airstream 15, Signal only fired an event when its next value was different from its current value.
 The comparison was made using Scala's `==` operator.
 If you see references to "signals' `==` checks" in past issues / discussions, this is what they're talking about.
-In the latest version, this built-in filter is eliminated, and you need to explicitly call `.distinct` to achieve such behaviour.
+In v15.0.0, this built-in auto-distinction filter is eliminated, and you need to explicitly use one of the [distinction operators](#distinction-operators) to achieve such behaviour.

 #### Getting Signal's current value